 Transport cleanly with gas

-Liquefied natural gas (LNG) and liquefied biogas (LBG) are a clean and price-stable fuels for tractor units used in heavy-duty road transport.
-The use of LNG reduces greenhouse gas emissions by up to 15% compared with fossil diesel on life cycle analysis.
+Liquefied natural gas (LNG) and liquefied biogas (LBG) are clean and price-stable fuels for tractor units used in heavy-duty road transport.
+The use of LNG reduces greenhouse gas emissions by up to 20% compared with fossil diesel on life cycle analysis.
 LBG reduces greenhouse gas emissions by up to 90%.

 Heavy-duty vehicles are set to enable a more environment-friendly world.
 According to a legislative proposal from the European Commission, the average CO2 emissions of new heavy-duty vehicles have to be 15% lower in 2025 than in 2019.
 This progress will continue: in 2030, emissions have to be at least 30% lower.
 At the same time, national emission reduction targets are guiding countries towards significant emission cuts in the transport sector.
 What is the new direction of heavy-duty vehicles – and how can this sector move towards a carbon neutral future?

 Last spring revealed interesting developments for those who keep an eye on issues related to transport and the environment.
 In May, the European Commission published a proposal that aims to cut the carbon emissions of heavy-duty vehicles, which was not that surprising.

 What was unexpected, on the other hand, was that this was the first time in history that mandatory CO2 emission targets were set for heavy-duty transport.
 However, emission reduction targets for passenger cars have been in place for many years now.

 This decision was influenced by the dedication of Juncker's commission to lead the energy and environment politics of the EU towards a more ambitious direction.
 The EU has committed to reduce greenhouse gases by 40% by 2030 when compared to 1990 levels.